-Jim Matheson and I were at the Canadian headquarters for a few days to check out their ability to supply us with some products.
+A coworker and I were in Canada for business.
 We had Saturday to kill before our flight home on Sunday morning, so we borrowed a car and headed to New York to do some touristing.
 Our first stop was Old Fort Niagara, located on the point where the Niagara River empties in Lake Ontario.

 A fort was first built here by the French in 1679.
 They built the French Castle in 1726.
 Britain gained control in 1759 during the French and Indian War after a siege.
 The United States took it over after the Revolution, but the British retook it for two years during the War of 1812.